datafusion-contrib/datafusion-dft/README.md

 To save benchmark results to a file use the `--save` parameter with a file path.
 Further, you can use the `--append` parameter to append to the file instead of overwriting it.

+The number of benchmark iterations is defined in your configuration (default is 10) and can be configured per benchmark run with `-n` parameter.

 #### Analyze Queries

 The output from `EXPLAIN ANALYZE` provides a wealth of information on a queries execution - however, the amount of information and connecting the dots can be difficult and manual.
 Further, there is detail in the `MetricSet`'s of the underlying `ExecutionPlan`'s that is lost in the output.